 I served the rib roast with smashed parmesan-coated potatoes, steamed green beans, onion gravy, and mini popovers.
 Normally, I serve the roast with Yorkshire pudding but decided to use the mini popovers instead – the same great taste but a different presentation.

 The rib roast was perfectly seasoned and cooked.
-It was juicy and tender and a delicious, elegant main course for our holiday dinner.
+It was juicy, tender, and a delicious, elegant main course for our holiday dinner.

 Remember, the key to a successful rib roast is to relax, have fun, and trust the process.
 With some planning and these handy tips, you can impress your guests and create a lasting memory.
 Yum!